BIOS1140/BIOS1140.github.io/docs/Exercise1.md

 <script src="js/hideOutput.js"></script>

 *This part of the tutorial is very brief, since we will focus on plotting with ggplot2 next week.
-If you want to know more about plotting in so-called base R, check out [this tutorial that I made](https://evengar.github.io/short-tutorials/plotting.html)!*
+If you want to know more about plotting in so-called base R, check out [this tutorial](https://evengar.github.io/short-tutorials/plotting.html)!*

 R is a powerful tool for visualizing your data.
 You can make almost any kind of plot, revealing connections that are hard to see from summary statistics.
 In this section, we will only go through some very basic plotting, you will learn more about plotting next week.